What is a tick bite?

 - Check twice daily for attached ticks and remove immediately.

-- Dry clothing at high heat in tumbler dryer.
+- Dry clothing at high heat in a tumble dryer.